osutaiko/lichess-limbot/README.md

 You can customize Limbot's behavior by modifying the script:
 - **`getMoveDelay`**: Adjusts the delay between moves
 - **`getTargetEvaluation`**: Sets the target evaluation for each move

+## Note
+- Never use Limbot on your Lichess account as you will certainly get banned.
+- Limbot may draw since the bot is designed to avoid getting a decisive advantage too early, or even lose on time if the move delay rolls are extremely unlucky.

 ## TODO
 - [ ] Implement human-like premoves and advanced time management